jepstein-eagle/adaptable/packages/adaptable/readme/functions/cell-validation-function.md

 > One advantage of Cell Validation rules is that they come into effect immediately after that they are created.
 There is no down-time needed, nor any custom development required, and no systems need to be restarted.

+Cell Validation allows you to manage the validation of proposed cell edits through the creation of custom rules.

+Tip
+When you create your cell validation rules, they come into effect immediately.
+For example, if you need quickly to make a column read-only, you can create a cell validation rule that prevents all changes being made to that column, and the read-only rule is applied immediately.
+There is no down-time as you do not need to restart your system.

+You can choose between 2 types of cell validation rule:

+Disallow All Edits: Any attempt to change the values in any cell in the column will break the cell validation rule.

+Disallow Only Edits that break a Cell Validation Rule: The cell value can be changed so long as it doesn't break a custom validation rule.

+And you can choose between 2 outcomes for what happens when a cell validation is broken:

+Prevent the Cell Edit: The change will not be allowed and the cell being edited will maintain its initial pre-edited value.

+Show a Warning.
+Users will receive a warning when a proposed data edit will break validation rules.
+They have the option of cancelling the change or overriding the rule so that the change takes place.
+If they do the latter, they must provide a reason (which is then sent to the Audit Log).

+Note
+If you want, additionally, to make the Cell Validation only applicable dependent on other values in the row sure the Use Validation Query checkbox is checked.
+This will open the standard Query screen and the cell validation rule will only be applied if a row has values that match the conditions you define.
+For more information on building and editing Queries using multiple Conditions and Criteria see Queries.

+Tip
+You are also able to provide Server Validation - where an edit is checked on the server and either the same, a new or no value is returned.

+This is provided via Edit Options.

 ## UI Elements
 Cell Validation includes the following UI Elements: